 Lusitania completed her last peacetime voyage from New York, arriving in Liverpool on the day Great Britain declared war on Germany, 4 August 1914.
 Lusitania was not requisitioned by the Admiralty but continued to sail for Cunard once a month to New York.
-Between the 16 December and the 13 March 1915, four more successful round voyages were made, although these were not without incident.
-On the second of these voyages whilst sailing in heavy seas off the Irish coast, her commander Captain Dow, afraid of the ship being torpedoed, hoisted the "Stars & Stripes" much to the delight of the American passengers on board, and resulting in a great deal of world press coverage.
+Between 16 December and 13 March 1915, four more successful round voyages were made, although these were not without incident.
+On the second of these voyages whilst sailing in heavy seas off the Irish coast, her commander Captain Dow, afraid of the ship being torpedoed, hoisted the 'Stars & Stripes' flag much to the delight of the American passengers on board, and resulting in a great deal of world press coverage.

 The waters around the British Isles were dangerous for Allied shipping, and in April 1915, the German Embassy published warnings in the New York newspapers that passengers travelling on Allied ships travelled at their own risk.
 At this time the Lusitania was taking on board passengers at Pier 54, New York, for the homeward voyage, departing on Saturday, 1 May 1915, with 1,257 passengers including many wealthy and notable Americans, and 702 crew aboard.